Text Link

 Educate yourself

-They say that knowledge is power, and it can be an especially formidable tool when it comes to dealing with something as complex as an eating disorder, like bulimia.
+They say that knowledge is power, and it can be an especially formidable tool when it comes to dealing with something as complex as an eating disorder.

 Talk to them

-If they haven’t yet sought treatment, talking to them can be an especially valuable step.
-This can act as the outside push they need to seek out healing or provide validation.
-It can also be helpful for a person who may be in denial to let them know that their actions are, in fact, noticed.
+If they haven’t yet sought treatment, talking to them can be especially valuable.
+It may be the encouragement they need to seek out treatment or finally feel heard.
+It can also be helpful for someone with an eating disorder who may be in denial to let them know that their symptoms are, in fact, noticed.

-The way you approach the conversation is exceptionally important.
 Even if you’re feeling frightened or angry about the situation, try to gently describe your observations and concerns.
-Stick to sharing observations about food behaviors, things they have said, or changes in personality, and avoid commenting on their body and weight.
-Let the person know you are coming from a place of love.
-It is important to have these conversations outside of a mealtime or when the person is eating.
+Use “I” statements and stick to sharing observations about food behaviors, things they have said, or changes in personality rather than commenting on their body and weight.
+Most importantly, let the person know you are coming from a place of love.

 It may be helpful to write down what you want to say first, or at least make a list of major points you want to touch on.
 Practicing what you want to say out loud can also help you find the right tone of voice.

 If your loved one is already in recovery, it’s still important to keep lines of communication open.
-Your role in this case should be primarily focused on offering support, rather than solutions.
-If your loved one is seeking professional help, they’ll likely be getting plenty of advice already – and may need for you to simply listen in an empathetic way.
+In these cases, it's not as much about how to help someone with bulimia as how to support someone with bulimia.
+If your loved one is seeking professional help, they’ll be under the care of a mental health professional and may benefit most from having you there to listen in an empathetic way.

 Seek acceptance

-In these difficult times, it’s important to be compassionate with yourself, even as you may struggle with feeling ashamed, or like you’ve failed.
-Even the act of reaching out can show the person they’re not alone, they’re loved, and they’re supported.
+During your loved one’s experience with an eating disorder, it’s important to be compassionate with yourself, even as you may struggle with feeling ashamed or like you’ve failed.
+Even the act of reaching out can assure the person they’re not alone, they’re loved, and they’re supported.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.